TimothyJones/codepipeline-git-metadata-example/readme.md

 To see this in action, follow the following steps:

-1) Create a CodeCommit repository, note down the repository name and the clone URL.

-2) Clone this repository.
+1) Clone this repository.

 ```
 git clone https://github.com/TimothyJones/codepipeline-git-metadata-example.git
 ```

+2) Create an AWS CodeCommit repository, note down the repository name and the clone URL.

-3) Add your AWS repo as a remote, and push:
+3) Add your new CodeCommit repo as a remote, and push:

 ```
 git remote add aws <YOUR CLONE URL>
 git push -u aws master
 ```

+3b) If the above push fails, you will probably need to [configure the AWS credential helper](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-https-unixes.html)

-Deploy the pipeline:
+4) Deploy the pipeline:

 ```
 aws cloudformation deploy --template-file cfn-pipeline.yaml \